The New Batman Adventures: Production

 Harley Quinn, Two-Face, Clayface, Alfred Pennyworth, and Harvey Bullock were among the few characters who did not receive any drastic change in appearance or color alterations.
 Harley Quinn is also the only villain aside from the Joker who appeared in six or more episodes.
 Ra's al Ghul and his daughter Talia also did not receive any drastic re-designs, although their only appearance during this time was in the episode "The Demon Reborn" from Superman: The Animated Series.

 Koko Enterprise Co., LTD., TMS-Kyokuchi Corporation, and Dong Yang Animation Co., LTD contributed some of the animation for this series.

-During the series, Bruce Timm and his crew began using TMS-Kyokuchi Corporation as an outsourced pre-production unit as well as an animation unit, and TMS storyboarded and directed episodes themselves.

 The Kids' WB censors were much more flexible with episode content than the Fox Kids censors were with Batman: The Animated Series.
 Producer Bruce Timm recounted that "when we were at Fox, after every single storyboard, we would get five single-spaced pages of notes on things we couldn't do.
 On the WB, we usually get maybe two paragraphs of stuff we can't do.
 At Fox, they were really picky, not just about things you couldn't do, but just in terms of content and story.
 They had a million opinions about what we should be doing.
 Nobody bothers us like that at the WB".